-This feature Enables the Windows Hardware Error Architecture (WHEA) support for the Windows 2008 (or a later version) operating system.
-The options are Enabled and Disabled.
+Select Enabled to enable support for the Windows Hardware Error Architecture (WHEA) support for the Windows 2008 (or a later version) operating system.
+The options are Disabled and Enabled.

-► Trusted Computing Configuration (Available when a TPM device is installed and the onboard TPM jumper is enabled)
+▶ Trusted Computing (Available when a TPM device is installed and the onboard TPM jumper is enabled)